A cloudy and chilly morning with nary any sunlight.

 “Hehehe.
 Sylvie asked about you.”
 Anise’s voice whispered.

 “Is that so?”
-He smiled, hearing how happy his sister was.
+He smiled, hearing the cheerful girl.

 “Kai.
 Are you going to give Sylvie something?”
 She questioned.